implicitfield/RainLoader/README.md

 ELF loading:
 * ELF loading is done with the help of EDK2's ElfLib.
-* Since UEFI does not guarrantee any given memory region to be available, we only support relocatable kernels.
-* If your kernel doesn't load, or faces unexpected issues (such as missing string tables), try recompiling it with `-fPIC`.
-* Multiboot2 kernels must contain a [relocatable header tag](https://www.gnu.org/software/grub/manual/multiboot2/multiboot.html#Relocatable-header-tag).

 EDK2:
 * We use EDK2 headers/libraries without the EDK2 buildsystem for simplicity.